tranhelen/tranhelen/_posts/2019-06-30-uncomfortablecomfort.md

 > In one way, travelling has narrowed my mind.
 What I have discovered is something very ordinary and unexciting, which is that humans are the same everywhere and that the degree of variation between members of our species is very slight.

-It's as accurate as can be: I find a comfort in the unexciting discovery.
-I draw from it a special compassion built over years of observation.
+It's as accurate as can be: I find a comfort in the unexciting discovery... drawing from it a special compassion built over years of observation.
 We're all kind of the same.
-Like Hitchens, I believe it's banal.
-Unlike Hitchens, I think this is what makes us interesting.
+Like Hitchens, I believe it to be banal.

-To figure out the interesting part, you _have_ to learn how to love them.
+If you want to make it interesting, you _have_ to learn how to love them.